Skip to content

 QUOTES

-Hawks boys track coach Tyler Homstad on his team’s impressive effort at a multi-team meet in Esko on Thursday: “We had a couple of guys PR including Martin Sleen who seems to get faster every meet running an 11.27 and winning the 100m Dash.
+Hawks boys track coach Tyler Homstad on his team’s impressive effort at the multi-team Esko Showcase Invitational on Thursday: “We had a couple of guys PR including Martin Sleen who seems to get faster every meet running an 11.27 and winning the 100m Dash.
 Tanner Homstad cleared 5' 10" in the High Jump, earning 2nd.
 Cooper Lucarelli ran 10:23 in the 3200 for a runner-up finish.
 We are still waiting for a nice and warm day to see what these guys can really do, but they have been working hard and making the most of the ‘spring season’ in the Northland.”

 ST. SCHOLASTICA